tim-a-davis/azure_automl/README.md

 This project exposes a FastAPI service around Azure AutoML for multi-tenant use.

+The service persists metadata in an Azure SQL Database.
+By default it expects a database named `automl` hosted at `automldb.whatever.microsoft`.
+The `SQL_SERVER` and `SQL_DATABASE` settings can be overridden via environment variables or a `.env` file.

 ## Delivery Plan

 - **Week 1**: configuration, auth, health check, database migrations